farmera/sare_grant/how_plants_see.md

 In __Figure 3__  the spectral response of a Parrot Sequoia camera is shown.
 With this camera green light is captured in the 530–570 nm band with peak absorption around 550 nm.
 The reflectance of green is often correlated with leaf chlorophyll content.

-Red light is very strongly absorbed by plants and its variation often relates to factors such as biomass, humidity and plant stress.
+Red light is very strongly absorbed by plants and variation in its reflectance often relates to factors such as biomass, humidity and plant stress.
 Red reflectance patterns also help distinguish plant material from soil.
 Red is the most extensively used band used when creating a vegetation index for agriculture.